Hořiněves: Administrative division

+Etymology

+The name was derived from Hořina ves, meaning "Hora's village".

 Geography

 Hořiněves is located about 11 km north of Hradec Králové.
 It lies in an agricultural landscape of the East Elbe Table.
 The highest point is the flat hill Hořiněveské lípy at 320 m above sea level.

 History

 The first written mention of Hořiněves is from 1238.

+Demographics

+Transport

+There are no major roads passing through the municipality.
+The railway that runs through Hořiněves is unused.

 Sights

 The main sight of Hořiněves is the Hořiněves Castle.
 It was created by complete reconstruction of an old aristocratic residence in 1661, then it was rebuilt in the Baroque style in 1674–1676.

-The baroque Church of Saint Procopius was built in 1707.
+The Church of Saint Procopius was built in the Baroque style in 1707.
 It was built on the site of a Gothic church from 1384, which was destroyed by the Hussites in 1425.
-In the village of Žíželeves there is also the late baroque Church of Saint Nicholas from 1769–1776.
+In the village of Žíželeves there is the Church of Saint Nicholas, built in the late Baroque style in 1769–1776.

 The birth house of Václav Hanka, who is the most famous local native, is now a museum.